Stockton Petanque Club

 Pétanque (sometimes called French Boules) is a sport that is enjoyed by all the family, it can be played for fun in the garden or more seriously up to World Championship level.
 Our serious playing involves participation in local (Heart of England) leagues, National Leagues, Regional Competitions and National Competitions, such as the EPA Triples Qualifiers from which representatives to play for England are selected.
 We were England Club Champions in 2010.

 We play on a purpose-built terrain at Stockton Football and Cricket Club which currently comprises eight playing lanes.

-We play every Saturday from 1.00pm in the winter and 2.00pm in the summer when we welcome newcomers for come and try sessions.
+We play every Saturday from 2.00pm in the summer when we welcome newcomers for come and try sessions.
 We can lend you some boules, instruct you in rules of the game and ensure that you have an interesting experience, whether you are 8 or 80 years old.